Man faces murder charge in northern Nebraska slaying

 LONG PINE, Neb.
 (AP) - A 26-year-old has been charged with second-degree murder in northern Nebraska’s Brown County.

 Court records say the charge and one of terroristic threats were filed Tuesday against Nathan Yankowski.
-His attorney didn’t immediately return a call Wednesday from The Associated Press.
+His attorney, Chevas (SHEH’-vuhs) Shaw, said Wednesday that Yankowski would plead not guilty.

 Sheriff’s deputies were called May 22 to Yankowski’s home, which sits about 10 miles (16 kilometers) north of Long Pine.
 They found the body of 18-year-old Logan Maring, who lived in Merna.